-I am pleased you are interested in volunteering here at Northern Nevada Medical Center and look forward to your role in patient centered care for every one of our patients, every day.
+I am pleased to welcome you as a new volunteer to Northern Nevada Medical Center and look forward to your role in patient centered care for every one of our patients, every day.
 NNMC is comprised of exceptional people providing exceptional care, and it is our patients and their families who experience the difference.
 We are focused on honoring life's journey with every patient we touch.
 We have a rigorous volunteer screening process that enables us to find the best and the brightest to join our team of dedicated professionals, and we are glad that you are here.

-Please contact our Volunteer Coordinator @ 775-355-6567 if you have any questions regarding the material contained in this document.
+Please contact the Patient Experience Coordinator or the human resources department if you have any questions regarding the material contained in this document.